Alexedishi/Gates-of-the-Bosphorus/.docs/devlog.md

 ####---------- Planned Updates ----------####

---Update 4.X.0--
+--Update 4.3.0--
 New Additions:
 - ##New journal "The Nature of Yugoslavia" Promote a Centralized or Federalist approach to the Yugoslav state
 - ##Added "Yugoslav Integralist" ideologies and movement representing the Integralist movement in Yugoslavia
 - ##New journal "The Foundation of the State" representing the multiple outcomes of Turkish identity after the failure of the Tanzimat
-- ##Added several new events and interactions to the "Power Keg of Europe" global journal
-- ##Rebuilt "The Teachings of al-Sanusi" into a global journal with new mechanics, events, and modifiers

 --Update 4.2.0--
 New Additions:
-- ##Fully implemented the Metaxism journal content

-Fixes:
--

-Notes:
-- The Metaxism journal entry remains in a beta state, this will be completed soon
+- ##Rebuilt "The Teachings of al-Sanusi" into a global journal with new mechanics, events, and modifiers

 ####---------- Published Updates ----------####
 --Update 4.1.0--
 New Additions:
+- ##Fully implemented the Metaxism journal content
+- ##Reworked the "Throne of Thorns" journal:
+  -- Scripting refactored to use variable maps & effects/triggers reviewed -- New custom journal widget showcasing the two dynastic leaders -- ##Fixed several issues where the Dynastic changeover events would not fire
 - ##Completely rebuilt the "Powderkeg of Europe" journal:
   -- Scripting refactored to use variable maps & effects/triggers reviewed and improved in many cases -- Several new events to better integrate with features from 1.10 and 1.13 -- Integration with the new CMF Situations UI widget to better present the journal content
-- Added new Balkan Powderkeg and Black Mountain text icons
 - ##Fully implemented the Young Turks content with varying outcomes for the Republican movements in the Ottoman Empire
 - ##Fully implemented the Armenian Expulsions content

 Fixes:
-// Can't press declare the princedom entry for montenegro
-// I found a bug for both the Topkapi Palace and Dolmabahce Palace production method.
-Since the start of the game, Topkapi Palace has all 3 production methods greyed out
-// crashes when using BPM as serbia if you mouse over the tooltips explaining liberal and conservative forces.
-// The buttons that let me hold a Triumph for different parts of conquest do nothing.
-I don't get the Event and the tool tip says nothing happens when I click it.
-// I think the Throne of Thorns JE might be bugged...the Karađorđevićs have been sitting on 0 support for years while the Obrenovićs have 500 support and nothing has happened
+- ##Fixed broken effects in the Triumph buttons
+ - Moved grefm_byzantium.020 into state on_action

 --Update 4.0.8--